 Best Ping Pong Paddle:

 Ping pong is a great game played in homes, bars, and rec centers around the world.
 For the average player out there, choosing a paddle shouldn’t be a hard decision.
-The Stiga Classic 4-Player Table Tennis Racket Set is one of the most popular choices for family or recreational play.
-You’ll get slower shots, more control with basic shots, and the pips (dimples) on the surface provide better ball contact for those with slower swing speeds.
-The straight handles on the paddle are perfect for beginner to intermediate players.
-The set is only $15 (4 paddles and balls).
+The Cornilleau Perform 600 Table Tennis Racket is one of the most popular choices for family or recreational play.
+The paddle comes with premium rubbers for great control and spin (7+ rating).
+The average player will enjoy hitting with these paddles and their games will improve with consistency and accuracy.

-Killerspin is the one company that produces these types of rackets and reviews show the paddles to be the best.
-You are looking at $30 to $100 for the best ping pong paddles from Killerspin.
-We prefer the Killerspin 110-05 Jet 500 Table Tennis Racket at about $50.
-Specs on this racket are 5 wood plies, 2.0 millimeter sponge, and 3 7/8 inch flared handle.
-It gets a 9 rating for spin, 8 for control, and 7.5 for speed.
+Cornilleau is the one company that produces these types of rackets and reviews show the paddles to be the best.
+You are looking at $30 to $100 for the best ping pong paddles from Cornilleau.
+We prefer the Cornilleau Perform 600 Table Tennis Racket at about $50.
+Specs on this racket are 5 wood plies, 1.8 millimeter sponge, and flared handle.
+It gets a 7.5 rating for spin, 7 for control, and 7.5 for speed.
 The more aggressive the player, the more the racket matters.
 As you continue to play ping pong and improve on your strokes, you realize the harder you hit the more likely you make mistakes.
 The key fact to remember is that superior rackets will help keep those errant shots in the court by producing more spins that bring the ball down to the table.

 We have all watched the Olympics ping pong action and those guys are amazing.
 The ball is whizzing around the table at mach speeds and the spins are unbelievable.
 The eye hand coordination of the players needs to be perfect in order to play at that level.
 They all use the best rackets the market offers and many of those players even build out there own.
 They buy the wood paddle and the ITTF approved rubbers and assemble it themselves.
 It all comes down to how you swing the paddle and if you want to generate more power and spin.
 If you are going to hit topspin or slice, you need a racket that will deliver those results.

-The Killerspin family of rackets are perfect for intermediate to advanced players that like to hit with more spins and be able to control the ball at higher speeds.
+The Cornilleau family of rackets (Cornilleau Perform 600) are perfect for intermediate to advanced players (Cornilleau Excell 2000 Carbon Table Tennis Racket) that like to hit with more spins and be able to control the ball at higher speeds.
 As we noted above, recreational players that don’t hit with spins or fast speeds, they can buy basic paddles at their local sporting good stores or online at Amazon.com.
 The paddle won’t make that much of a difference for them.
-One caveat we will mention is that many beginners can’t even play with the Killerspin rackets very well.
+One caveat we will mention is that many beginners can’t even play with the Cornilleau rackets very well.
 The ball ‘jumps’ off the racket rubber surface and there is no control.
 We were taught how to hit spins at a young age and so hitting with the smooth, rubber surface always seemed natural to us.
 Going back to the basic dimpled rackets actually makes us play worse.